777arc/PySDR/content/cyclostationary.rst

    0  0  0  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0  0  0  0  0
    0  0  0  0  0  0  0  0 -1  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0...

-The plot below shows the BPSK in the time domain, before noise, and before the frequency shift is added:
+The plot below shows the pulse-shaped BPSK in the time domain, before noise, and before the frequency shift is added:

 .. image:: ../_images/pulse_shaped_BSPK.svg
    :align: center
    :target: ../_images/pulse_shaped_BSPK.svg
    :alt: Pulse-shaped BPSK signal with a raised-cosine pulse shape

 Now let's calculate the SCF of this pulse-shaped BPSK signal with a rolloff of 0.3, 0.6, and 0.9.
-We will use the same frequency shift of 0.2 Hz, and the FSM, with the same FSM parameters and symbol length as used in the rectangular BPSK example, to make it a fair comparison:
+We will use the same frequency shift of 0.2 Hz, and the FSM implementation, with the same FSM parameters and symbol length as used in the rectangular BPSK example, to make it a fair comparison:

 :code:`beta = 0.3`: